Tony Dungy: Early life

-NFL career
+Professional career

 After going undrafted, Dungy signed with the Pittsburgh Steelers as a free agent and was converted to defensive back, going on to play three seasons in the NFL.
 His best season was in 1978, when he intercepted six passes and won a championship ring with the Steelers in Super Bowl XIII.

 Dungy is the most recent NFL player to intercept a pass and throw an interception in the same game.
 Dungy was the emergency quarterback for the Pittsburgh Steelers in a 1977 game against the Houston Oilers when both Terry Bradshaw and Mike Kruczek went down with injuries on October 9.

 Coaching career

 Assistant coaching positions

-In 1982, he was named defensive backfield coach, and was promoted in 1984 to defensive coordinator.
+After being cut by the New York Giants in training camp before the 1980 season, Dungy returned to Minnesota as defensive backfield coach.
+He took the same position with the Steelers in 1982, and was promoted in 1984 to defensive coordinator.
 Following a 5–11 season in 1988, Steelers owner Dan Rooney forced head coach Chuck Noll to make changes to his coaching staff, which included demoting Dungy back to defensive backs coach.

+From 1989 to 1991, Dungy served as defensive backs coach for the Kansas City Chiefs, under head coach Marty Schottenheimer.
+From 1992 to 1995, he served as the defensive coordinator for the Minnesota Vikings under head coach Dennis Green.